FatenAish/Rawi-Team/README.md

-# Rawi Weekly Performance System
+# Rawi Team Performance

-A Streamlit system for the Rawi team to upload and review weekly performance.
+A Streamlit system for the Rawi team to upload daily and weekly performance records and review them by team member.

-## Main workflow
+## Main flow

-- Open the app.
+1. Open **Upload**.
-- Use the left team list.
+2. Pick the team member name.
+3. Pick the status:
+   - Completed
+   - In Process
+   - Upload
+   - Review
+4. Pick the project name:
+   - Summaries
+   - Audio
+   - Other tasks
+5. The fields change based on the project name:
+   - **Summaries:** Summary Name, Link, WC, Date
+   - **Audio:** Summary Name, Link, Duration, Date
+   - **Other tasks:** Details, File/Image Upload, Date
+6. Open **Team Details**.
-- Press a team member name.
+7. Press the team member name on the left to see that member's records.
-- That member's records open in the main table.
-- Use the time filter to show Today, This Week, Last Week, This Month, All Time, or a Custom Range.
+8. Use the date filter to view Today, This Week, Last Week, This Month, All Time or Custom Range.
-- Use Upload to add new weekly performance.
-- Use Reports for team summaries.
+9. Open any record to edit or delete it.

+## Pages

+- **Team Details:** Airtable-style member list and records table.
+- **Upload:** Add a new performance record.
+- **Reports:** Team reporting by date, member, status and project name.

 ## Table columns

-The member table shows:
+The member record table shows:

 - Date
 - Title
 - URL
-- WC / Word Count
 - Status
+- WC
+- Duration
 - Files
 - Updated

-The Project column was removed.

-## Upload fields

-- Team member
-- Date
-- Status: Completed, In Process, Review, Edit
-- Word Count
-- Performance Title
-- Details
-- Source links
-- Uploaded source files/images

-## Team members

-- Faten Aish
-- Yazan Dmara
-- Kamal Arslan
-- Nour Aldeen
-- Doha Alrefai
-- Ali
+The system does not show a Project column in the member record table, but the project name is saved and used for reports.

-## Run on Windows
+## Run locally on Windows

 ```bat
 cd /d C:\Users\User\Desktop\Rawi-Team